Karatsu ware Karatsu yaki

 To fulfill their duty and complete your soul

-Karatsu ware is a form of porcelain produced in the Saga and Nagasaki prefectures.
+Karatsu ware (called Karatsu yaki) is a form of porcelain produced in the Saga and Nagasaki prefectures.
 This traditional handicraft has been produced since the 16th century in various forms, including tea bowls.
-One of the most noticeable characteristics of Karatsu ware is the way in which it retains the flavor of the clay in a simple manner, without looking too rustic.
+One of the most notable features of Karatsu ware is the way it retains the feel of the clay in an uncomplicated manner, but without looking too coarse.

-During the Azuchi-Momoyama period (1573-1600), Karatsu ware was treasured for its vessels, which were famously used in tea ceremonies along with Raku ware and Hagi ware, which were respectively produced in Kyoto and Yamaguchi.
-Both Raku ware and Hagi ware have a history of around 400 years, making them more recent potteries than Karatsu ware.
+During the Azuchi-Momoyama period (1573-1600), Karatsu ware was treasured for its tea vessels, which were famously used in ceremonies along with Raku ware and Hagi ware, produced in Kyoto and Yamaguchi respectively.
+Both Raku ware and Hagi ware are more recent forms of pottery than Karatsu ware as they have a history of around 400 years.

-Karatsu ware fits well in the traditional concept of wabi-sabi: an imperfect, impermanent and incomplete simple beauty.
-The preference for simple, deep sensations in tea ceremonies is well represented with Karatsu ware, although there are many other pieces than tea bowls.
+Karatsu ware fits well in the traditional concept of wabi-sabi* as it has an imperfect, impermanent and incomplete simple beauty.
+The preference in tea ceremonies for a feeling of simple depth is well represented with Karatsu ware, although there are many other types of pieces than tea bowls.

-At first, Karatsu ware was used as tableware for daily use, but as the simplicity and sense of wabi-sabi (see top parapraph) inherent in Karatsu ware became more and more popular, it gradually came to be used for tea ceremony vessels as well.
-Its position as a famous tea ceremony product was established in the Momoyama period (end of the 16th century), and in western Japan it became so famous that "Karatsu ware" was even synonymous with the term "porcelain".
+Initially Karatsu ware was used as tableware for daily use, but as the simple beauty and sense of wabi-sabi (see top parapraph) inherent in Karatsu ware became more and more popular, it gradually came to be used for tea ceremony vessels as well.
+During the Azuchi-Momoyama period (end of the 16th century) Karatsu ware came to be known as a tea ceremony product to such an extent that in Western Japan, "Karatsu ware" was synonymous with "porcelain".

-However, from the Edo period (1603-1868) onward, the mountain was ruined by a flood of kiln sites and the Saga domain began to take control.
-By demolishing the flooded potteries and concentrating on Arita, the Saga domain caused a drastic reduction in the number of potteries.
+However, from the Edo period (1603-1868) onward, the mountain where kiln sites are fell into decay because of an overabundance and the Saga domain started to shut them down.
+By demolishing the crowded kilns and focusing on Arita, a nearby pottery town, the Saga domain caused a drastic reduction in the amount of Karatsu ware.

 General Production Process

-Since the appeal of Karatsu ware is that the characteristics of the clay appear in the finished article, to the extent that pieces are described as being "determined by the clay", the first and most important process is to find and mine clay that is suitable for the desired style.
+The appeal of Karatsu ware is that the characteristics of the clay appear in the finished piece, to such an extent that it is said that the quality of a piece is decided by the clay.
+Therefore, the first and most important step is to find and mine clay that is suitable for this desired style.

 The mined clay is first shaved with a sickle.
-After the clay has been piled in a mountain shape, it is shaved and smoothened with a typical hammer called a donjii.
-By carrying out this work with care, the earthenware itself will have superior quality finish.
+After the clay has been piled into a mountainous shape, a hammer called a donjii is used to get rid of any unevenness or roughness.
+By doing these steps carefully, the earthenware itself will have a superior quality finish.

-Water is mixed with the shaved clay and the whole is pressed as it is.
-Once it becomes disk-shaped, the clay is cut and pressed again.
+The clay is mixed with water and treaded on.
+Once it is disk-shaped, the clay is cut and treaded on again.

-Since it takes a certain amount of time to imbue the sense of hardness of the clay, this process is very demanding in terms of intuition and experience of the artisan.
-Pieces are modified by relying on internal intuition, and the clay is repeatedly pressed before being shaped into balls for casting.
+Since it takes time to master the skill of knowing when the clay is ready, this process is contingent on the intuition and experience of the artisan.
+The clay is repeatedly pressed and modified based on the artisan's intuition before being divided into spheres ready for casting.

-This process is about carefully kneading the clay to remove air from inside it as a thorough kneading produces an even grain.
+This process is about carefully kneading the clay to remove air bubbles because kneading properly produces an even texture.

-The kneaded clay is molded into a shell shape.
+The kneaded clay is molded into the shape of a shell.

-Other techniques exist but in any case, casts that are suited to the particular form of earthenware are used.
+There are other techniques, but the important thing is that casts that are suited to each particular form of earthenware are used.

 Once the casting has been completed, the feet are cut and the pieces are dried naturally.

-Decoration is carried out using traditional techniques such as engraving, combing and brushing.
+Decoration is carried out using traditional techniques like engraving, comb patterning, and splashing.

-Bisque (the first firing before any glaze is applied) is sometimes also carried out at a low temperature prior to decorating.
+Bisque firing done at a low temperature before any glaze is applied is sometimes also done before decorating.

-The main tools used for painting are writing brushes and painting brushes, but some artisans also draw with their fingers or bamboo.
+The main tools used for painting are writing and painting brushes, but some artisans also draw with their fingers or a bamboo.